Top 5 Bigfoot Theories: What Is Bigfoot Really?

 What if Bigfoot isn’t an ape at all?
 What if he’s more like us?
 Many Bigfoot witnesses say the creature is very human-like, and in some Native and even early European-American cultures Sasquatch is referred to as a man, not an animal.
 This does make some sense on a few different levels.

 Homo Heidelbergensis is an extinct human ancestor that lived half a million years ago.
-Researchers originally believed they were a very robust species, standing seven feet tall with very heavy musculature.
+Some researchers originally speculated they were a very robust species, standing much taller than modern humans and with very heavy musculature.

-We now know that most of them weren’t much different in average height than modern humans, but some specific populations may indeed have been giants.
-What are the odds that a remote population of very large H. Heidelbergensis survived and migrated to North America?
+We now know that most of them weren’t much different in average height than modern humans, but some specific populations may indeed have been taller.
+What are the odds that a remote population of very large H. Heidelbergensis or another primitive human relative survived and migrated to North America?

 But like a few of the most popular Bigfoot theories, this one still leaves us with problems.
 Even H. Heidelbergensis used stone tools, and a social human species living in groups would almost certainly leave other evidence behind.